truehand/azureml-genomics/README.md

 Assuming your workspace is called my-azureml-workspace, the job can be submitted from the command line as follows:

 `az ml job create --file pipeline.yml --workspace-name my-azureml-workspace --resource-group demo --web`

-If course, this requires the az cli to be authenticated beforehand, for which one can run:

-`az login`

 Once you have set up your environment and configured the pipeline YAML file, you can submit the pipeline to Azure ML for execution.
 The pipeline will automatically provision the necessary resources and execute the jobs in the specified order.